Action on Smoking and Health: History

 ASH was established in 1971 by the Royal College of Physicians following the refusal of the UK Government to act on the college's demand for laws to reduce tobacco use.
 Former health minister, John Dunwoody, became its first director.
 Its present-day board of trustees reflects its continued support from the medical establishment as it is composed largely of doctors and scientists.

 ASH was awarded a WHO World No Tobacco Day Award in May 2011 and the 2012 Luther L Terry Award for "Outstanding Organization" by the American Cancer Society in December 2011.

+During the 2023 UN plastics-treaty negotiations in Paris, ASH and other members of the Stop Tobacco Pollution Alliance advocated for the elimination of plastic cigarette filters.

+ASH and partner organisations submitted reports to the Committee on the Elimination of Discrimination against Women concerning tobacco and women’s rights in Chile, Canada, Japan and New Zealand in 2024 and Luxembourg in 2025.

 Its current chief executive, appointed in 2024, is Hazel Cheeseman.
 Her predecessor Deborah Arnott won the 2007 Alwyn Smith Prize awarded annually by the UK Faculty of Public Health to the person judged to have made the most outstanding contribution to the health of the public.

 Funding

 ASH is a charity describing itself as a "campaigning public health charity that works to eliminate the harm caused by tobacco".

 Its funding for its core campaigning programme comes from the British Heart Foundation (BHF) and Cancer Research UK (CRUK).
 It has also received funding from the Department of Health under its Section 64 grant programme, which is earmarked for specific projects to further the department's public health objectives, and cannot be used to lobby the government.

+In 2025, the ASH reported a total income of £913,072 and expenditures of £960,713.